Skip to main content

 Creating a UserVerifier:

-from multiversx_sdk_wallet import UserVerifier
+from multiversx_sdk import Address, UserVerifier

 alice = Address.new_from_bech32("erd1qyu5wthldzr8wx5c9ucg8kjagg0jfs53s8nr3zpz3hypefsdd8ssycr6th")